databricks/spark-sklearn/README.md

 #PDSpark - Spark integration with PyData packages.

 This package contains some tools to integrate the [Spark computing framework](http://spark.apache.org/) with popular [python data analysis tools](http://pydata.org/).
 Among other tools:
  - train and evaluate multiple scikit-learn models in parallel.
-It is an alternative to the [Joblib](https://pythonhosted.org/joblib/parallel.html)-based implementation included by default in scikit-learn.
+It is an alternative to the [Joblib](https://pythonhosted.org/joblib/parallel.html)-based implementation included by default in [scikit-learn](http://scikit-learn.org/stable/).
- - convert Spark's Dataframes seemlessly into numpy `ndarray`s or spares matrices.
+ - convert Spark's Dataframes seemlessly into numpy `ndarray`s or sparse matrices.
- - [experimental] distribute Scipy's sparse matrices as a dataset of sparse vectors.
+ - (experimental) distribute Scipy's sparse matrices as a dataset of sparse vectors.

   NOTE: This package is not a distributed implementation of scikit-learn on Spark.